leopardrobotics/leopardrobotics.github.io/FTC.md

 ### My child attends a different school in District 833.
 Can he/she still participate?

 If there is no similar offering at your student's school, they can participate here.
-Currently there is no similar program at Woodbury Middle School or New Life Academy, so those students are eligible to participate.
+Currently, there is no similar program at New Life Academy, so those students are eligible to participate.

 ## Questions for Mentors #